insin/comments-owl-for-hacker-news/README.md

 - Add an "upvoted" link to the header to make it easier to get back to previously visited stories, using upvote as a bookmark
 - Improved navigation links on mobile, displayed below the other header contents
+- Increased distance between the upvote and downvote arrows on mobile

 ## Screenshots